valntn/nanopore_genomic_tutorial/Walkthrough.md

 # nanopore_genomic_tutorial

+This is the DIY tutorial for the workshop.
+I'll send the links for required short and long read files per email.
+I don't think it will happen, but if any of the steps runs into problems with RAM, I uploaded the result of each assembly step here in the files as well.

 ## Preparation
-Make sure you have > 20GB of space available
+Make sure you have > 10GB of disk space available.
 General note: I have used all commands with `--threads 8 / -t 8 / -c 8 / -@ 8`.
 This means that the command will use 8 of your CPU threads.
-If your computer only has 8 threads available (e.g. the 13 inch Macbooks), this might make everything else VERY SLOW.
-Modify the multithreading by using e.g. 6 or 7 instead of 8 cores.
+If your computer only has 8 threads available (e.g. the 13 inch Macbooks), this might make everything else you're doing on the computer VERY SLOW.
+Feel free to modify the multithreading by using e.g. 6 or 7 instead of 8 cores.

 If you're unsure about the file formats fasta, fastq, sam & bam, check out: https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/file-formats-tutorial/#
 ### Download Bandage, the assembly graph viewer